 Student Government Highlights

-- Fostering School Spirit – The Student Leadership Team turned our hallways into a showcase of creativity with the October Door Decorating Contest!
+- Fostering School Spirit – Turning our hallways into a showcase of creativity with the October Door Decorating Contest!
 From spooky scenes to festive fall designs, their efforts brought excitement, teamwork, and a splash of fun to our school.

 Want to Become a School Commissioner?